amandhaka/Sorting-Algorithms-Visualizer/README.md

 ![Demo](Sorting.gif)

-Stuff after this line is added by github by default.Thanks.
+Stuff after this line is added by Create React App by default.Thanks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).